cobbland/fell/README.md

 Herein lies all the rules need to play and run *Fell*, as well as settings and alternative rules for same.

+## Build

+To build into a PDF, epub, et cetera, use [Pandoc](https://pandoc.org).
+Full instructions for doing so are forthcoming.

 ## Credits

 An adventure game by [Jacob Densford](https://cobb.land/)